• Skip to main content

 Rooftop AC Unit

+Have you ever noticed large plastic covers atop the roof of newer RVs?
+These covers are most likely hiding a rooftop AC unit, the most common type of RV AC option.
 Most RVs, even back in the day, have the option to install an AC unit on the roof.
 Nowadays, AC units are standard atop the roof of your new rig, maybe even two (sometimes three, with a luxury fifth wheel)!
-They can occasionally be a bit of a pricey nonstandard feature, but usually, it is worth it to have AC aboard your rig.

-Rooftop AC units can be either ducted throughout the rig, or non-ducted.
-This is an important distinction when it comes to your rig, and if you do not already have ducts installed you’ll want to stick with a non-ducted option.
+They can occasionally be a bit of a pricey nonstandard feature, but usually, it’s worth it to have AC aboard your rig.
+Rooftop AC units can be either ducted throughout the rig or non-ducted.
+This is an important distinction when it comes to your rig, and if you do not already have ducts installed you’ll want to stick with a non-ducted option for ease.

-Ducts are usually what are found in standard homes that have air conditioning.
+Ducts are usually what is found in standard homes with air conditioning.
 These ducts are installed throughout your RV, and the air is directed from the roof through these specified vents.

 Most luxury RVs will have ducted ACs.

-Rooftop AC units can be just as useful non-ducted but are inherently less efficient.
-This means that the non-ducted unit simply blows cold air in from the ceiling.
+Rooftop AC units can be just as useful non-ducted but tend to be a bit less efficient.
+This means the non-ducted unit simply blows cold air in from the ceiling.
 This can be perfect for smaller rigs like mine, or rigs with very few doors and walls.

 However, much like the rest of the AC examples below, a ducted AC unit will no doubt be the most efficient and effective in cooling your home on wheels, especially if you own a larger rig with divided rooms.